rust-lang/rfcs/text/0000-fallible-allocation.md

 `std` with `infallible_allocation` enabled will depend on `alloc` with `infallible_allocation` enabled.

 This proposal specifically does *not* require the creation of any new APIs.
-Having these features will likely lead to creation of new fallible APIs in the future, but those APIs can be discussed and reviewed individually.
+Having these features will likely lead to the creation of new fallible APIs in the future, but those APIs can be discussed and reviewed individually.

 # Motivation
 [motivation]: #motivation